Entropy: Interdisciplinary applications

 Although the concept of entropy was originally a thermodynamic concept, it has been adapted in other fields of study, including information theory, psychodynamics, thermoeconomics/ecological economics, and evolution.

 Philosophy and theoretical physics

 Entropy is the only quantity in the physical sciences that seems to imply a particular direction of progress, sometimes called an arrow of time.
 As time progresses, the second law of thermodynamics states that the entropy of an isolated system never decreases in large systems over significant periods of time.
 Hence, from this perspective, entropy measurement is thought of as a clock in these conditions.
+Since the 19th century, a number the philosophers have drawn upon the concept of entropy to develop novel metaphysical and ethical systems.
+Examples of this work can be found in the thought of Friedrich Nietzsche and Philipp Mainländer, Claude Lévi-Strauss, Isabelle Stengers, Shannon Mussett, and Drew M. Dalton.

 Biology

-Chiavazzo et al. proposed that where cave spiders choose to lay their eggs can be explained through entropy minimization.
+Chiavazzo et al. proposed that where cave spiders choose to lay their eggs can be explained through entropy minimisation.

 Entropy has been proven useful in the analysis of base pair sequences in DNA.
 Many entropy-based measures have been shown to distinguish between different structural regions of the genome, differentiate between coding and non-coding regions of DNA, and can also be applied for the recreation of evolutionary trees by determining the evolutionary distance between different species.